Subhodip1307/DataBase-Backup/mysql_backup/MYSQL.md

 # Data-Base-Back-up (MySql Guide)
- **before start I am considering that mysql in installed and running in your system.
+ **before start I am considering that mysql in installed and running in your system and you should Installed Python3 in your system.

  ** As we will work with mysql database so then move the 'mysql_backup' folder or just the 'backupMysql.py' to your server of vps